rackerlabs/technical-blog/_posts/2015-02-11-i-love-pytennessee.md

 ## Opening Keynote

 Giving a talk at PyTennessee was wonderful.
-Everyone said Hi, Good Morning, and laughed at my jokes.
+The audience responded with Hi, Good Morning, and laughed at my jokes.

-...
+Largely speaking, I came to speak on some of the ephemeral docker workflows I've been working on with [Jupyter](https://github.com/jupyter) and with the [cloudpipe project](https://github.com/cloudpipe).
+This included a bit on the [Nature demo](https://developer.rackspace.com/blog/how-did-we-serve-more-than-20000-ipython-notebooks-for-nature/), a bit on [tmpnb](https://github.com/jupyter/tmpnb), PiCloud, multyvac, and the future with cloudpipe.

+Since the audience was of varying background and skillset, I made sure to talk a little bit about putting up a Flask app with Docker.

-Showed the audience the JupyterHub that is currently run by Jess Hamrick for her Computational Models class.
+Beyond that, I also showed the audience the JupyterHub that is currently run by Jess Hamrick for her Computational Models class.

-They were astounded to see this in action.
+People were astounded to see this in action.
 [Brian J. Geiger](https://twitter.com/thefoodgeek) from the Center for Open Science was eager to see this for their team and is making me think hard about how multi user notebook servers can be set up.

-Apparently my timing was good, as Jess had some planned maintenance on the JupyterHub setup:
+Apparently my timing was good, as I snuck it in just before planned maintenance on the JupyterHub setup:

 ![Compmodels ChatOps](http://i.imgur.com/9BxijbL.png)

+The reception to the talk must have been pretty good, since so many people came up to talk to me about Docker, IPython, Jupyter, tmpnb, and JupyterHub.
+It was WONDERFUL!

 One tweet really hit my feels, since it really got at why I was *so* excited to talk about building services with Docker and Python: